marktucker08/chatbot-app/README.md

 ## This app will connect to the Chat GPT API
-pages/test.tsx - will run in node in console mode

 pages/index.tsx - main
 chatbot/start.tsx - chat page with basic form